-Between Belavezhskaya Puscha and Brest Fortress, right on the border with Poland there stands the city of Brest, a city with rich and complicated history, noisy bars and charming characters like the man who lights lanterns on Savietskaya Street every night.
-Geniuses lived and worked here.
+The city of Brest stands right on the border with Poland, between Biełaviežskaja Pušča and Brest Hero-Fortress.
+It's a city with a rich and complicated history, noisy bars and charming characters (like the man who lights the lanterns on Savieckaja Street every night).
 You can always find something new in Brest, and we’ll tell you how to spend some quality time in the city on the river Bug.

 Another option is to go by bus.
 If you prefer this mode of transportation, be ready to pay € 7–10.
 The bus arrives right to the city center.